-Furthermore, DLG is focusing increasingly on climate change, with related risk management activity and has published its first Task Force on Climate-related Financial Disclosures ("TCFD") Report which provides the Group with a roadmap to strengthen its strategic response in tackling climate change.
+Furthermore, DLG is focusing increasingly on climate change, with related risk management activity and has published a Task Force on Climate-related Financial Disclosures ("TCFD") Report, which provides the Group with a roadmap to strengthen its strategic response in tackling climate change.
+Within the Group's sustainability report, DLG has also outlined its commitments to set Science Based Targets to help reduce the Group's carbon footprint as well as various investment strategies to support the Group's long-term aim to achieve carbon neutrality without offsetting.